wp-plugins/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

 = 4.1.1 =
-It is highly recommended that you upgrade to WP Live Chat Support version 4.1.1
+It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.1.4 2014-07-31 =
+* Significant performance improvements
+* Brazilian translation added - thank you Gustavo Silva

 = 4.1.3 2014-07-30 =
 * Code improvements (PHP warnings)